webobj/tmai-api-Endgame/README.md

 ## Executive Summary

-Crypto-Whisperer is an innovative application for Masa's Subnet 42 that democratizes cryptocurrency trading by enabling users to access realtime data, complex market data and execute trades through simple natural language commands.
+Crypto-Whisperer is an innovative application that leverage multiple external services like TokenMetrics API, Masa's Subnet 42 and Coinbase API to democratize cryptocurrency trading by enabling users to access realtime data, complex market data and execute trades through simple natural language commands.
 By leveraging Claude Desktop as the conversational interface and Subnet 42's real-time decentralized data layer, Crypto-Whisperer eliminates technical barriers to